 There is online compatibility (playing with other people), although that can be disabled if needed

-Both editions feature the title screen splash texts (short quips that appear next to the title upon starting the game) “Your gender is valid!” and “Contains infinite genders!”
-You can fortunately remove or replace these with mods or resource packs.
+Both editions feature the title screen splash texts “Your gender is valid!” and “Contains infinite genders!”
+You can remove these with mods or resource packs.

 Please note that new posts/articles by the developers are regularly released in all versions of the game and we are unable to cover those.